apollographql/runtime-testing-framework/docs/src/guides/test-plans/writing-an-environment.md

 ## Using provides

-The `provides` key is used to take values from the environment setup and make them available to the scenario and environment teardown steps.
+The `provides` key is used to take variables from the environment setup and make them available to the scenario and environment teardown steps.
 The most common use case for this is when the environment setup starts a process with some ID that can only be known at runtime.
 That ID is required by the environment teardown so it can stop the process once the test is done.
-In practice, this can be used to set any value for the scenario and environment teardown to use.
+In practice, this can be used to set any variable for the scenario and environment teardown to use.

 Before we look at how `provides` works, let's update our environment setup command in `environment.yaml`: